San Luis Pass (Galveston Island): Fishing and recreation

 As of August 2017, swimming and fishing are now illegal at San Luis Beach due to the high number of drownings.

 Pier fishing on the San Luis Pass Pier was a favorite for visitors and locals alike for many years, however the beach and pier were wiped out during Hurricane Ike in 2008, and it was not rebuilt.
 The pass is also home to bank fishermen who often travel many miles to take advantage of the excellent redfish population from June thru October.

 Overnight camping, while once allowed, is prohibited on the Galveston side of the pass.
 The San Luis Pass Camp Ground and county park, on the Brazoria County side, is the only accessible place now.
 At least from the Galveston Island side, entering the water is prohibited, because of safety hazards.

 Hurricane Ike in September 2008, forever changed the topography of the beach.
 What was once a driveway and public beach access is now part of the Gulf of Mexico.
 The land where the bait house of the pier once stood is now permanently submerged.

 San Luis Pass on the Galveston side is a place for bird watching.

-San Luis Pass-Vacek Toll Bridge
+San Luis Pass-Vacek Bridge

-The "San Luis Pass-Vacek Toll Bridge" or San Luis Pass Bridge was built shortly before 1970.
+The "San Luis Pass-Vacek Bridge" or San Luis Pass Bridge was built shortly before 1970.

 It is operated by Galveston County, Road District 1.
-This bridge has 2 lanes, is 1.3 miles, and has a toll fee of $2.
+This 1.3 mile bridge has two lanes and previously had a toll fee of $2.
 Surfside Beach is the closest city on the other side of Galveston along Brazoria County Road 257.
-As of 2018, it is the only toll bridge in the Houston Metro area which does not have electronic toll collection and cash only.
+The east approach to the San Luis Pass Bridge also serves as the western terminus of FM 3005.
+The bridge was the only toll facility in the Houston Metro that collected cash and did not utilize electronic toll collection.
+In May 2025, following a vote of the Galveston County Commissioners, toll collection ended on the bridge.